Baruch Marzel: Anti-LGBT activism

-Marzel has in the past advocated violence towards homosexuals in Israel, calling for a religious war against them during a radio interview.
-In 2006, in the days leading up to a planned gay pride parade in Jerusalem, Marzel reportedly stated that, "The stabbing incident during last year's parade will seem minor in comparison with what is anticipated this year.
-We have to declare a holy war."
+Marzel has in the past advocated violence towards homosexuals in Israel, calling for a religious war against them during a radio interview.[source needed] In 2006, in the days leading up to a planned gay pride parade in Jerusalem, Marzel reportedly stated that, "The stabbing incident during last year's parade will seem minor in comparison with what is anticipated this year.
+We have to declare a holy war."[no source]
 Marzel also was involved in the controversial March 2009 flag parade through Umm al-Fahm.
 He led protests against the eighth Jerusalem Gay Pride parade of 2010, opining that "[homosexuality] is a disease of choice, and a man can change his taste and his ways.
 When someone has AIDS, they tell them not to infect others, so why are these people allowed to march here in Jerusalem and infect us with their disease?"

 During the 2012 Gay Pride march in Jerusalem, Marzel led a counter-demonstration in the ultra-Orthodox neighborhood of Mea Shearim.
 He brought with him to the demonstration three donkeys.
 Each of the donkeys bore a sign, one of which read "I'm proud too", a second one read "Proud Donkey", and the third one simply read "Pride March".
 Five years later, during the 2017 Jerusalem gay pride march, Marzel again led a counter-demonstration.
 Despite his previous rhetoric, Marzel stated that he did not protest against LGBT people on a personal level, saying: "I'm not fighting against these people personally, but against the parade and the phenomenon. [...]
 The nuclear family is a holy thing, and it's important to protect it."